vegaprotocol/specs/non-protocol-specs/0003-api-node.md

 ## Guide-level explanation

 An API node is a stand alone executable that connects to the eventbus stream of a stream node (also called a non-validator node).
 It constructs any data objects from the incoming data required to provide information to the client such as user positions and market depth.
 It allows users to make one off requests for data such as information about a market or a particular order.
 It also allows subscriptions to be started in which the API node sends update messages to the client as events occur in the core.
 The API node is started at the same time as the stream node so that all events can be captured.
-The steam node has a small buffer of events that it keeps to allow the API node to query older information should it require it to build up the full local dataset required to be consistent with the core.
+This is required for stage 1 so that the API node sees all the event messgaes and can have a complete picture of the validator node state.
+The steam node has a small buffer of events (several blocks/seconds) that it keeps to allow the API node to connect after the stream node comes up so that the API dataset is consistent with the core.

 ## Reference-level explanation